 What type of herbs should I choose?

-First, you will have to decide if you want to grow herbs from seed or from a small nursery grown container?
+First, you will have to decide if you want to grow herbs from a seed or from a small nursery-grown container?
 The easiest choice is to start with the container type.
 You will bypass the germination point.
 A future post on herb and seed germination will be coming soon.

 One quick way of deciding what type of herbs to grow is to look in your kitchen spice cabinet.
 By planting your own collection of these herbs, you can save money on buying them from the grocery store while having the added benefit of freshness.
 Some of the herbs you might start with include.